Multi-resolution Localized Orthogonal Decomposition for Helmholtz problems

 and set $\Cltms v:=\overline{\Cltm \overline{v}}$.
 The element-correctors $\Clt$ and $\Clt^*$ are constructed such that their sum (over all $T\in\T_\l$) equals the global correctors $\Cl$ and $\Cl^*$, respectively.
 Hence, the sum of the localized element-correctors

 should be good approximation to the actual corrector $\Cl$ and $\Cl^*$, respectively.
-The (exponential) approximation properties are shown in the next lemma. \begin{lemma}[Localization error of correctors] If Assumption \ref{assumption:rescond} is satisfied, then, for any $m\in\mathbb{N}$ and $v\in\V$, it holds that
+The (exponential) approximation properties are shown in the next lemma. \begin{lemma}[Localization error of correctors] If Assumption \ref{assumption:rescond} is satisfied, then, {there exists a constant $c_m$ depending polynomially on $m$, but independent of $\kappa$, $H_\ell$ and $L$ such that for all $\l \in \{1,\dots,L\}$, $v\in\V$ and $m\in\mathbb{N}$, it holds